 Searching for your home can be an enjoyable experience, but before deciding on one in particular, make sure it’s a worthwhile investment.
 Buying a home is a process that should be properly planned with seriously considerations.

 When you are checking out a home, pay attention to the way it looks, smells, and feels.
 Anything that seems strange could be a potential red flag.
 And if there is noticeable damage that isn’t a problem now, it could turn into a very expensive problem later.
 Things like roof damage or just an old or poorly maintained roof could lead to leaks, water damage, and mold.
 There may already be water damage in the home that you can’t see visibly but there might be an odor that gives it away.

 Problems with the roof, HVAC, electrical, and plumbing issues are something you want to know about before purchasing a property.
 Current issues with the property and potentially expensive repairs don’t have to be a deal breaker.
 They can leverage your negotiating power and help you get a lower price for your home.
 Most home buyers agree that it’s worth spending a few hundred on a home inspection to save a few thousand.

-The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. There are new inspectors who charge less but generally you can expect to pay about $350-500 for a basic home inspection, not including any add-ons.
+The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. There are new inspectors who charge less but most for most home inspection companies, generally you can expect to pay about $350-500 for a basic home inspection, not including any add-ons.